TUM-CS-CTV/CascadeMOO/README.md

 ## Setup
 Install [Anaconda](https://www.anaconda.com/products/individual) in your PC.
 PYOMO, GLPK and IPOPT 3.11.1 are required to run the optimization codes.
-Open the Powershell Prompt in anaconda navigator and run the following commands:
+These can be installed by running the following commands in the Powershell Prompt of anaconda navigator:

 `conda install -c conda-forge pyomo`